cpldcpu/BitNetMCU/docs/documentation.md

     <img src="first_layer_weights_fp130.png" width="60%">
 </div>

 The entropy is comparable to other 4 bit encodings, suggesting similar effective use of the coding space.
-We can, however, see that the lower layers do not use all of the available codes, which could be optimized further but different normalization schemes.
+We can, however, see that the lower layers do not use all of the available codes, which could be optimized further with different normalization schemes.

 <div align="center">
     <img src="fp130_export.png" width="80%">